Grosse Pointe, Michigan

 Grosse Pointe is a city in Wayne County in the U.S. state of Michigan.
-As of the 2010 census, the city had a population of 5,421.
+As of the 2020 census, the city had a population of 5,678.

 Grosse Pointe is an eastern suburb of Metro Detroit along Lake St. Clair.
 It is located along East Jefferson Avenue and shares a small northwestern border with the city of Detroit.
 It is one of five cities within the Grosse Pointe area.
-Grosse Pointe was originally incorporated as a village in 1880 and again as a city in 1934.
+Grosse Pointe was originally incorporated as a village in 1880 and then as a city in 1934.

 History

 It was incorporated as a city in 1934.
-There are five Grosse Pointes: Grosse Pointe Park, Grosse Pointe City, Grosse Pointe Farms, Grosse Pointe Woods and Grosse Pointe Shores.
+There are five Grosse Pointes: Grosse Pointe Park, Grosse Pointe City, Grosse Pointe Farms, Grosse Pointe Woods, and Grosse Pointe Shores.

 Together with Grosse Pointe Park and Grosse Pointe Farms, the city comprises part of the southern Pointes, which are older and more densely populated than the northern Pointes (Grosse Pointe Woods and Grosse Pointe Shores).
 It became heavily populated between 1910 and 1930 as one of Detroit's first commuter suburbs; in the previous century, Grosse Pointe was home to cottages, resorts, farms, and widely spaced lakefront mansions.
 Grosse Pointe ("the City"), Grosse Pointe Farms, and Grosse Pointe Park make up the Grosse Pointe South High School district.
 Grosse Pointe Woods and Grosse Pointe Shores make up the Grosse Pointe North High School district.
 Downtown Grosse Pointe, along Kercheval Avenue from Neff to Cadieux, nicknamed "The Village," is considered by many locals to be the central downtown for all five of the Grosse Pointes, although each of them (except Grosse Pointe Shores) has several blocks of retail properties.